 If you’re wondering how long your claim will take, well, it will depend on whether the defendant admits liability for both your injuries and the accident.
 Where this happens swiftly, the claim could be finalised in around 6-months.
 Where further evidence and negotiation is required, the process could take longer.

 Most avulsion fracture claims will be forwarded by the defendant to their insurance company.
 As you might expect, insurers typically won’t pay a penny in compensation unless it’s clear that their client caused your accident and your injuries.
 If you can’t present evidence to show that they’re liable, your claim might be rejected and you might not be compensated at all.

 Our team of personal injury solicitors know how the claims process works and what evidence is needed to prove what happened.
 We believe that having a solicitor on your side will improve the likelihood that you’ll receive compensation.
 If your claim is accepted, your solicitor will keep you updated throughout the claims process and try to achieve the maximum settlement amount possible.

-If you would like to talk to us today about claiming compensation, call us on 0800 6524 881 right away.
+If you would like to talk to us today about starting the avulsion fracture claims process and whether you’re likely to receive compensation, call us on 0800 6524 881 right away.
 Any avulsion fracture compensation claim that is taken on by our solicitors will be processed on a No Win No Fee basis.